This dill chicken salad is healthy, easy to make and perfect if you like to meal prep! It’s great on a croissant, a wrap, a salad, or on its own!

-The fresh dill in this chicken salad goes great with the creamy dressing, which I made healthier…of course!
+The fresh dill in this chicken salad goes great with the creamy dressing, which I make healthier…of course!
 It’s fresh, flavorful and a taste of spring no matter what time of the year it is.
-I kept the rest of this dill chicken salad fairly straight-forward; I added celery for crunch and finely minced green onions for another layer of flavor.
-If you’re a big onion fan, you could add extra green onions or some diced yellow onion.
+I keep the rest of this dill chicken salad fairly straight-forward; I add celery for crunch and finely minced green onions for another layer of flavor.
+If you’re a big onion fan, add extra green onions or some diced yellow onion.

 One thing to note is that since it is made with yogurt not just mayo, it will separate slightly when you store it in the fridge.
 That’s totally normal, just give it a stir when you’re ready to eat.

 In a perfect world with no calories, I’d be enjoying this on a soft croissant every single time.
 However, it’s also good on its own, on a pile of lettuce, or in a wrap.
 What’s your favorite way to eat chicken salad?

 - 1.5 - 2 pounds boneless skinless chicken breasts, cooked and diced or shredded

 - 1/2 cup diced celery (1-2 stalks)